sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 }
 ```

 So I figured, why not run the entire Sardinas-Patterson algorithm up until that point.
-Then, instead of returning a boolean (true/false), return the intersection (overlap) of the two sets, then remove those words from the original list.
+Then, instead of returning a boolean (true/false), return the intersection (overlap) of the two sets, which will, by definition, be some subset of words on our original word list.
+What if we then just... removed those words from the original list?

 ```rust
 pub fn get_sardinas_patterson_final_intersection(c: &[String]) -> Vec<String> {